pcawte/AgDev/README.md

 - `crt0.src` updated to optimise the initialisation of BSS

 - `README.md` updated to included documentation on VDP and VDU commands

 - `mos_api.h` updated to include a structure for manipulating SYSVAR

 - `tests/malloc` updated to demonstrate correct functioning of `malloc()`

 - `tests/vdu` added to demonstrate use of VDU commands - part of developing VDP/VDU wrapper library

+23/07/2023

+- Started process of converting  VDP/VDU demo to a library with creation of `vdp_vdu.c` and `vdp_vdu.h` - although still in `tests/vdu` directory.

+  - Added `tests/big-bitmap` to demonstrate the load of large bit maps from a file - this works on the emulator, but not on actual Agon Light HW, where there does not seem to be enough available memory in VDP (not sure of the reason for this).

 ### To-Do: